Understanding Relationships such as Entity Assocations

 The patent application shows how this would work within search results, but it seems to be applicable to knowledge panel results as well.

-As Google’s knowledge base grows, things like Entity Associations will likely be a part of it.
+As Google’s knowledge base grows, things like Entity Associations and related entities will likely be a part of it.